Building a Machine Learning Development Environment

 5. Installing CUDA & cuDNN

 5-1.
-Checking the required CUDA & cuDNN versions
+Checking Required CUDA & cuDNN Versions

-Check the supported CUDA versions in the PyTorch official documentation.
+Check the supported CUDA versions in the PyTorch official documentation:

-Based on PyTorch version 1.7.1, the supported CUDA versions are 9.2, 10.1, 10.2, 11.0.
-For NVIDIA 30 series GPUs, CUDA 11 is required, so we know that version 11.0 is needed.
+For PyTorch version 1.7.1, the supported CUDA versions are 9.2, 10.1, 10.2, and 11.0.
+NVIDIA 30 series GPUs require CUDA 11, so we need version 11.0.

-Also check the required CUDA version in the TensorFlow 2 official documentation.
+Also check the required CUDA version in the TensorFlow 2 official documentation:

-Based on TensorFlow version 2.4.0, we confirmed that CUDA version 11.0 and cuDNN version 8.0 are required.
+For TensorFlow version 2.4.0, CUDA version 11.0 and cuDNN version 8.0 are required.

 5-2.
 Installing CUDA

-Run the following commands to install CUDA.
+Run the following commands to install CUDA:

 1